Government Cancels Section 12J Investments

 The Fifteen African Startups of the SAIS Investment Readiness Program

-The second batch of startups that is continuing in the second phase of the SAIS IRP program with 1on1 mentorship are the following:
+The second batch of startups that are continuing in the second phase of the SAIS IRP program with 1on1 mentorship is the following:

 - Sparco Inc. – They have built tools to allow businesses to collect money from their customers anywhere and also have access to a pool of delivery companies.

 - Mangwee – Mangwee is a Zambian-based mobile money transfer and remittance platform that enables learning institutions to process payments.

 - Adongo Blockchain Ltd – Decentralized online ad exchange platform that makes digital advertising fast, easy, affordable and data-driven.

 - Flamingoo Foods Company Ltd – Using cutting-edge climate tech, they forecast food deficit and surplus areas before they are known and proactively react to food insecurity.